VX (nerve agent)

 VX is an extremely toxic synthetic chemical compound in the organophosphorus class, specifically, a thiophosphonate.
 In the class of nerve agents, it was developed for military use in chemical warfare after translation of earlier discoveries of organophosphate toxicity in pesticide research.
-In recent years, VX was found to be the agent used in the assassination of Kim Jong-nam.
 In its pure form, VX is an oily, relatively non-volatile liquid that is amber-like in colour.
 Because of its low volatility, VX persists in environments where it is dispersed.